Dark Fantasy (song): Composition

 The song is introduced with a contribution from one of Minaj's alter egos; Martha Zolanski, who appears to be a rewording of the introduction to writer Roald Dahl's poetic rework of "Cinderella".
 West begins his verse with the refrain "I fantasized 'bout this back in Chicago".
 It introduces themes referenced on the majority of My Beautiful Dark Twisted Fantasy, including comments on decadence and hedonism, with West musing how "the plan was to drink until the pain was over / but what's worse, the pain or the hangover?".
 His lyrics on the track contain numerous musical and cultural references, including those to the song "Mercy Mercy Me (The Ecology)", the Lamborghini Murciélago sports car, rapper Nas, fashion designer Phoebe Philo, short story "The Legend of Sleepy Hollow", the band the Kings Of Leon and their song "Sex on Fire", singers Celine Dion and Leona Lewis, and television character Steve Urkel.
 The song contains the line "too many Urkels on your team / that's why your wins low", a double entendre.
 The "Winslows" were the family Urkel lived with on the show Family Matters, with the alternative meaning touching upon how his opponents' "wins are low".
 The chorus contains the line "can we get much higher?", another inquiry that is brought up during much of the proceeding album.
 The song samples a portion of "In High Places" by Mike Oldfield, a pop rock song from 1983 from the album Crises.

 West raps in a highly melodic manner, almost singing some of his verses, over the brooding production style.
 The production style has been defined as having several similarities with West's prior composition styles.
-AbsolutePunk's Drew Beringer stated felt that the song sounded like West was "sampling his own source material" on the song, and felt that West embraced a "baroque instrumentation" on the track.
+AbsolutePunks Drew Beringer stated felt that the song sounded like West was "sampling his own source material" on the song, and felt that West embraced a "baroque instrumentation" on the track.